 '''

 INSTALLED_APPS = (

 ...

 'cmsplugin_cascade',

 'cmsplugin_cascade.clipboard',

-(continues on next page)

 '''

 Caveats

 Only CMS plugins from the Cascade eco-system are eligible to be used for persisting.
 This is because they already use a JSON representation of their content.
 The only exception is the TextPlugin, since djangocms-cascade added some serialization code.